From the Editor, June 2013

 Flood recovery work after 2 ½ years is nearly complete.
 Last to be finished will be the Zumsteins area hopefully in time for a spring opening.
 The footbridge damaged at McKenzie falls during the floods will be air lifted out in the next week or two and it is hoped the walk from Zumsteins to McKenzies Falls will be open in 2 months time.
 Venus Baths and Splitters Falls will be open to the public in the next couple of weeks.

 Recent fires in Victoria Valley.
 These fires took 5 weeks to get under control.
 There were some areas of intense fire and some areas where prior planned burns 8 months prior had moderated the fire.
 The area has been gated off and as areas are assessed and deemed safe some roads will be opened soon.
-There is only funding to rehabilitate the dozer lines, money for all other repair and rehabilitation work will have to be found from else where.
+There is only funding to rehabilitate the dozer lines, money for all other Read the rest

 ART ACTIVITIES IN THE GRAMPIANS